Creative software giant Adobe has released beta versions of Photoshop (opens in new tab) that run natively on Arm-powered Windows and macOS devices.

 The main caveat, however, is that not all Photoshop tools will be present in the beta versions.
 For example, the patch tool, healing brush, and content-aware fill feature will all be lacking at first, although Adobe hopes to be able to reintroduce them in the coming weeks.

-The firm is actively soliciting feedback on the beta versions, but cautions users to familiarize themselves with the known limitations (of which there are many (opens in new tab)) before submitting questions or complaints.
+The firm is actively soliciting feedback on the beta versions, but cautions users to familiarize themselves with the known limitations (of which there are many) before submitting questions or complaints.

-Adobe is also expected to publish Arm-native versions of other products in its Creative Cloud suite - which includes Illustrator (opens in new tab), Premiere Pro (opens in new tab), After Effects (opens in new tab), Dreamweaver (opens in new tab) and more - although the company has not yet shared concrete roadmaps.
+Adobe is also expected to publish Arm-native versions of other products in its Creative Cloud suite - which includes Illustrator, Premiere Pro, After Effects, Dreamweaver and more - although the company has not yet shared concrete roadmaps.

 - Here's our list of the best video editing laptops (opens in new tab) out there